cdktf/cdktf-provider-ionoscloud/docs/vpnIpsecGateway.java.md

 Note: This must be an IP address in the same datacenter as the connections.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.5/docs/resources/vpn_ipsec_gateway#gateway_ip VpnIpsecGateway#gateway_ip}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.6/docs/resources/vpn_ipsec_gateway#gateway_ip VpnIpsecGateway#gateway_ip}

----

-##### `location`<sup>Required</sup> <a name="location" id="@cdktf/provider-ionoscloud.vpnIpsecGateway.VpnIpsecGateway.Initializer.parameter.location"></a>

-- *Type:* java.lang.String

-The location of the IPSec Gateway.
-Supported locations: de/fra, de/txl.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.5/docs/resources/vpn_ipsec_gateway#location VpnIpsecGateway#location}

 ---